 - Weakness or instability in the shoulder joint

 - Catching, popping, or clicking when the shoulder is used

 People with SLAP tears often have other shoulder injuries as well, particularly a torn rotator cuff.

 Initially, a shoulder SLAP tear will be treated with non-steroidal anti-inflammatory medicine, such as ibuprofen or Aleve.
 Your orthopedic physician may recommend therapeutic exercises to gently stretch and strengthen the muscles in the rotator cuff area and back of the shoulder.

 However, surgery is often necessary to repair shoulder SLAP tears.

-If you have symptoms or pain associated with a shoulder SLAP tear, contact us to request an appointment with our orthopedic specialists to learn about the treatment options available to you.
+If you have symptoms or pain associated with a shoulder SLAP tear, contact us to request an appointment with our orthopedic specialists in Walnut Creek, San Ramon, Brentwood, and Concord.